linx-software/github-api-connectors/README.md

 Using [Linx](https://linx.software) and the [GitHub REST API](https://docs.github.com/en/rest), you're able to automate many of your existing tasks and devops on GitHub such as retrieving commit history, updating resources or triggering other external tasks and events based on GitHub activity.

 This sample contains multiple functions which allow you to connect and make HTTP requests to the different resources on the GitHub API.
-These 'connector' functions have been built and tested to handle to the specifics of interacting with the varrious GitHub API methods and objects.
+These 'connector' functions have been built and tested to handle to the specifics of interacting with the various GitHub API methods and objects.

 The goal of this Linx Solution is to ultimately include custom built connector functions for all the methods of the GitHub API specified [here](https://docs.github.com/en/rest/reference).
 For a full list of the current connector functions contained in the sample, take a look at the [wiki](https://github.com/linx-software/github-api-connectors/wiki).